gearsix/xpm/README.md

 The goal of this project is to avoid the requirement for doing the mental check required when interfacing with your systems package manager, useful if you hop between systems frequently.

-## configure

-It also tracks installed/uninstalled packages (only what you've requested for install, not including its dependencies) in `~/.local/share/xpm/installed.txt`.

-Tracking installed packages can be disabled by setting *XPM_NOTRACK* to 1, either in your environment.

 ## install

 `install ./xpm.sh [INSTALL DIR]/xpm`